 I am the QUEEN of starting a new workout routine and doing great for 3 days and then forgetting about it.
 Finding time and motivation to exercise has proven itself to be difficult for me.

 The trendy diets that have come out over the years have never interested me.
-If I choose healthy foods most of the time that is good enough for me.
+If I choose healthy foods most of the time that is good enough for me. (*Side Note* speaking of diets I recently started adding turmeric to EVERYTHING lately and have seen such positive results!)
 Exercising is another issue.
 No matter what I did I could not consistently exercise.
-It was never on the forefront of my mind and I just couldn’t figure it out.
+It was never at the forefront of my mind and I just couldn’t figure it out.

 **Disclosure: I am a professional website author that receives compensation from the companies whose products I review.
 I test each product thoroughly and give high marks to only the very best.
 I am independently owned and the opinions expressed here are my own.
 I was compensated for this post and this post contains affiliate links.
 I will be compensated if you make a purchase after clicking on my links.**

 Heart disease is prevalent in my family, so it is important that I do activities to maintain a healthy heart.
 I knew I needed to start some sort of consistent fitness routine while I was still young.
 Finding